 Financial support to VET colleges

 The basic grant varies from college to college.
-The big colleges receive more than the small ones.
 The first four taximeters are allocated in accordance with the number of students.
 There are rather large differences in the subsidies between the basic and the main programs, and again major differences between the different educational programs.
 The fifth taximeter is an economic incentive for the colleges so that they receive extra funding through the taximeter system if the Centre of Placement manages to increase the number of apprenticeship agreements with companies.

 Financial support for apprentices